Updated: This post was originally published on June 22, 2017 and has been refreshed as of February 5, 2020.

-It’s no surprise that all chiropractic practices are unique.
-For example, you might be the only doctor at your office or you might be one of many.
-Location, your available hours and pricing also play a factor.
-But, have you ever thought about your office being unique because of its marketing?
-We’ve outlined several ways that people find a quality chiropractor with a goal to help you grow your business.
+It’s no surprise that all chiropractic practices are unique—from those who have their own office to chiros who work with many others.
+Location, available hours, and pricing also play a factor.
+But have you ever thought about your office being unique because of its marketing?

 Additions to Your Retail Section